 How many times do you read new blog entries about "Vintage" weddings, decorations and shoes?
 Sometimes it's matched with other romantic descriptors such as "Boho" and "Shabby Chic".
 Sometimes genres are melded together and you hear people describe weddings as "Boho Chic" or "Vintage Boho".
 Sometimes when they're not sure, they say "Vintage...Boho....Shabby...y'know."
 Usually we know what they're talking about!
 But just in case you're interested in what these terms (and others) mean to different people - here's what we've turned up.

 With this in mind then, should we be specific in the way we label weddings?
 After all, there were such defining trends in each of the individual decades, particularly with clothing.
 Is it truly a vintage wedding if we are combining a 1920's style dress with 2011 style shoes?
 Or 1950's makeup with 1930's attire?
 Or if our weddings are simple affairs with few guests and hand-made decorations, and "antique (we think)" plates?
 Is small and predominantly DIY another word for Vintage"?
 Is it Vintage if we're using blush pinks and beiges?
 What if we use patterned teacups, typewriters, birdcages, chandeliers and photo-frames?
 What if our photographer simply uses sepia colouring effects on our photos?

-has a quick rundown of the trends in each decade - definitely worth a read if you are going for a particular look.
+The Wedding Decorator has a quick rundown of the trends in each decade - definitely worth a read if you are going for a particular look.